Adesyde/3MTT-Software-Devt-Repo/README.md

 # 3MTT Projects...
-This file contains information pertaining my first project on 3MTT The project is titled 'HTML Profile'
+This file contains information about my first project on 3MTT The project is titled 'HTML Profile'